iaconogi/bigSCale2/Readme.md

 *bigSCale* is formed by three sub-tools which can be used either independently or in synergy.
 Each sub-tool has its own tutorial.<br />
 *bigSCale 2 Core* allows to cluster, phenotype and perform pseudo-time analysis.
 It's the main tool of bigSCale, published in [Iacono 2018](https://genome.cshlp.org/content/28/6/878).<br />
 *bigSCale 2 GRN* is the newest addition: it is the module to infer gene regulatory networks from single cell data.
 [Iacono 2019](https://www.biorxiv.org/content/10.1101/446104v1)<br />
-*bigSCale 2 iCells* allows to reduce the dimension of any given large dataset (also millions of cells, wothout any loss of information) so that it can be easily and quickly analyzed by any tool.The resulting dataset has less cells with higher quality, so it can be analyzed better.
+*bigSCale 2 iCells* allows to reduce the dimension of any given large dataset (also millions of cells, without any loss of information) so that it can be easily and quickly analyzed by any tool.The resulting dataset has less cells with higher quality, so it can be analyzed better.
 It DOES NOT require any external tool such as the loom framework.